When it comes to travel, many of us dream about being spontaneous.

 The reality for many though is that travel can be a big commitment both in terms of time and money.

-If that’s the case, and your goal is to set off to explore The Real Japan, then here are 5 essential things you need before you go to Japan…
+If that's the case, and your goal is to set off to explore The Real Japan, then here are 5 Japan travel essentials you need arrange before coming to Japan...

 Take advantage of at least a 7 day nationwide rail pass.
 They offer fantastic value for travelling on Japan's famous bullet trains (or shinkansen as they are known locally).
 If you are travelling as a couple, you can cover your pass in just a couple of journeys.

 As convenient and rapid as it is, rail travel in Japan can be expensive if you buy tickets as you go.
-However, costs can be kept down considerably by buying a rail pass.
-Historically, these have to be purchased in advance, outside of Japan.
-However, on a trial basis, passes are now available to purchase at some sales offices in Japan until March 31, 2019.
-(Download the official JR Pass guidelines on this.)
+Costs can be kept down considerably by buying a Japan Rail Pass.

 The options are passes lasting for 7, 14 and 21 consecutive days.